aws-samples/aws-serverless-workshops/CrossRegion/2_UI/README.md

 All of these attributes must be configured in `2_UI/src/environments/environment.ts`.
 Open up your favorite text editor and edit this file before moving on.
-Please be sure to address all TODO instructions inside this file.
+Please be sure to address all of the parameters the file requires or you will fail.
+If you used the console instructions to deploy Module 1, then you can obtain the API Gateway Endpoint using the same method you used when you tested at the end of the previous module.
+Ensure you do *NOT* append `ticket` to the end of the URL but make sure you do have a `/` at the end like the comments in the file request.

 You will need Node Package Manager (NPM) installed on your local machine (check out the [workshop prerequisites](../README.md#prerequisites)) in order